openbmc/phosphor-pid-control/configure.md

 ***TODO:*** Examine how the fan controller always treating its output as a percentage works for future cases.

+A zone collects all the setpoints and ceilings from the thermal controllers attached to it, selects the maximum setpoint, clamps it by the minimum ceiling and `minThermalOutput`; the result is used to control fans.

-### PIDs
+### Controllers

-There are a few PID types: `fan`, `temp`, `margin`, and `stepwise`.
+There are `fan`, `temp`, `margin` (PID), and `stepwise` (discrete steps) controllers.

-The `fan` PID is meant to drive fans.
-It's expecting to get the maximum RPM setpoint value from the owning zone and then drive the fans to that value.
+The `fan` PID is meant to drive fans or other cooling devices.
+It's expecting to get the setpoint value from the owning zone and then drive the fans to that value.

-A `temp` PID is meant to drive the RPM setpoint given an absolute temperature value (higher value indicates a warmer temperature).
+A `temp` PID is meant to drive the setpoint given an absolute temperature value (higher value indicates warmer temperature).

-A `margin` PID is meant to drive the RPM setpoint given a margin value (lower value indicates a warmer temperature).
+A `margin` PID is meant to drive the setpoint given a margin value (lower value indicates warmer temperature, in other words, it's the safety margin remaining expressed in degrees Celsius).

 The setpoint output from the thermal controllers is called `RPMSetpoint()` However, it doesn't need to be an RPM value.